antik015/antik015.github.io/_pages/research.md

 Monte Carlo algorithms to sample from the posterior distribution are very scale as a cubic with the dimension of the parameter limiting the applications of these priors in many applications, for example, in GWAS studies.
 In [Bhattachrya, Chakraborty & Mallick (2016)](https://arxiv.org/abs/1506.04778), we propose a novel algorithm to sample from the posterior that scales linearly with the dimension.
-Although the algorithm is oroginally developed in a high dimensional regression setting, the same principle can be applied in other high dimensional problems such as covariance matrix estimation, factor models, dictionary learning etc.
+Although the algorithm is oroginally developed in a high dimensional regression setting, the same principle can be applied in other high dimensional problems such as covariance matrix estimation, factor models, dictionary learning etc. The following image shows the computing time of an algorithm (black solid line) proposed in [(Rue, 2001)](https://rss.onlinelibrary.wiley.com/doi/abs/10.1111/1467-9868.00288) and that of the proposed algorithm (black dotted line) in logarithmic scale.
+Clearly, the gains are huge when the dimension (p) increases.

 ![Loagairthm of time in computing time in seconds](https://github.com/antik015/antik015.github.io/blob/master/images/time_comp-1.png?raw=true)